 Based on review of the proposed seawall application, the Commission finds that the following impacts on beach sand supply would result from construction of the proposed seawall.
-The proposed seawall, is approximately 415 ft. long altogether, but will only encroach on public beach for 150 feet of its total length.
-Since the maximum encroachment is 2-ft., 9-in., with a 10-foot length encroaching only 2-ft., 3-in., permanent displacement of public beach area that is currently available for public use would be approximately 400 sq.ft.
-The City's approval of the seawall on the public beach included a requirement for the private property owners to fund the public streetend seawall and access improvements; this was how the City's applied the required user fee in this instance.
+The proposed seawall, is approximately 510 ft. long altogether, and will encroach on public beach its entire length.
+Thus, the encroachment is 510 feet long and 2-ft., 9-in. wide, resulting in a permanent displacement of public beach area that is currently available for public use of approximately 1,400 sq.ft.
+The City's approval of the seawall on the public beach included a requirement for the private property owners to fund the public streetend seawall and access improvements; this was how the City applied the required user fee in this instance.